 It’s that golden time with the layout in its salad days.
 Lucky for me, this will be the case for years to come as the D&NE grows organically around the room.
 Everything is going on at once — trackwork, wiring, scenery, model building — and the room looks it!
-Once St. George has enough trackage to operate, progress will likely slow as attention switches to building rolling stock and switching out St. George!
+Once St. George has enough trackage to operate, progress will likely slow as attention shifts to building rolling stock and switching out St. George!

 I tend to get lost in too many projects at once.
 I’m in a bit of a rush to get some portion of the layout presentable with a little operating equipment on the track.
 Remembering that adage, finish what you start, I’m setting some priorities for the next few months.
 Here is what I’m focusing on right now:

 Initial scenery.
 I want to get some shape and color going on the north end of St. George to see how things will look.
 It’s also nice to have some area a little finished so visitors can get an idea of where you’re headed.
 Have a nice start on that.
 Needed to get some ground cover at the rear area behind the station so I can add the front siding.
 Reaching back there is going to be tough once that siding is in.

 Scratch build the St. George station in styrene.
 Based largely on the B&M Peterborough, NH depot, this building will be a little worn but not down and out.
 Styrene is a great material to work with for structures of this type if care is taken to knock down the sheen.
 Siding will be New England clapboards laid up board by board in 0.015″ styrene.
 The windows and doors are mostly Tichy but many with extensive modification.
 Color scheme for D&NE railroad structures is deep yellow, dark green windows, doors and wainscoting with white trim boards.

 With the 44 tonner in operation I’ll need to get the DCC buses strung and connect the drops.

-- Final touch ups on the trackwork with oil washes and pan pastels.
+Final touch ups on the trackwork with oil washes and pan pastels.

-- Finally, add roadbed and trackwork for the front siding and attach the first bit of fascia.
+Finally, add roadbed and trackwork for the front siding and attach the first bit of fascia.

 With this work done, the layout will have a small area in something closer to a finished state and I can run some trains.
 Then it will be on to the French River crossings.